Cong decisions taken in dining room of one family: Himanta | Politics

 The chief minister also maintained that the BJP is formed on four 'Ks' - 'karyasuchi' (agenda), 'karyakarta', (workers) 'karyalay' (office) and 'kosh' (fund).

-''Like the four Vedas, these four are the four pillars on which our party's strength lies in the state,'' he added, exhorting the workers to continue working dedicatedly for the party.
+''Like the four Vedas, these four are the pillars on which our party's strength lies,'' he added, exhorting the workers to continue working dedicatedly for the party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)